WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_2_Tools/module_3_WBPS2.md

 2. What are the different types of consequences that are found in the file, and how often does each occur?

-3. List all of the variants found in SRAE_2000005500.1.
+3. List all of the variants found in the SRAE_2000005500.1 gene.
 Which variant or variants show the greatest impact?

 4. Create a list of genes where a missense variant is found.